adap/flower/baselines/baseline_template/EXTENDED_README.md

 > The baselines are expected to run in a machine running Ubuntu 22.04

 While `README.md` should include information about the baseline you implement and how to run it, this _extended_ readme provides info on what's the expected directory structure for a new baseline and more generally the instructions to follow before your baseline can be merged into the Flower repository.
 Please follow closely these instructions.
-It is likely that you have already completed steps 1-3.
+It is likely that you have already completed steps 1-2.

 1. Fork the Flower repository and clone it.
 2. Navigate to the `baselines/` directory and from there run:
     ```bash
     # This will create a new directory with the same structure as this `baseline_template` directory.
-    ./dev/create-baseline.sh <your_baseline_name>
+    ./dev/create-baseline.sh <baseline-name>
     ```
-3. After running the command above, you'll be asked to rename the `name` field in the `pyproject.toml` using `your_baseline_name`.
-4. All your code and configs should go into a sub-directory with the same name as the name of your baseline.
+3. All your code and configs should go into a sub-directory with the same name as the name of your baseline.
     *    The sub-directory contains a series of Python scripts that you can edit.
 Please stick to these files and consult with us if you need additional ones.
-    *    There is also a basic config structure in `<your_baseline_name>/conf` ready be parsed by [Hydra](https://hydra.cc/) when executing your `main.py`.
+    *    There is also a basic config structure in `<baseline-name>/conf` ready be parsed by [Hydra](https://hydra.cc/) when executing your `main.py`.
-5. Therefore, the directory structure in your baseline should look like:
+4. Therefore, the directory structure in your baseline should look like:
     ```bash
     baselines/<baseline-name>
                     ├── README.md # describes your baseline and everything needed to use it